 Senior Director, Finance and Administration

 William O’Hayer, senior director of finance and administration, joined the College of Science as its first business manager in 2004.
-He is responsible for budget and financial management, marketing communications, human resources, and facilities for the college.
+He is responsible for budget and financial management, marketing communications, and human resources for the college.
 Bill is actively involved in strategic planning and goal setting, ongoing tracking of progress against goals, identifying appropriate resources in support of initiatives, and promoting continuous improvement across the college.

 Prior to joining the University, Bill spent ten years in manufacturing, most recently at Bayer Diagnostics.
 He managed manufacturing accounting teams, performed capital budgeting and analysis, originated an internal audit function, and trained extensively in process improvement techniques, including Total Quality Management, Kepner-Tregoe process consulting, lean manufacturing techniques, and Six Sigma Black Belt tools.
 Bill holds a Bachelor of Business Administration from the University of Notre Dame, a Master of Business Administration from Indiana University in Bloomington, IN, and CPA and CIA designations.